nathanmyles/browser-translation/README.md

 - **Chrome/Edge** - Full support (Manifest V3)
 - **Web app** - Any modern browser with WebAssembly support (Chrome, Firefox, Safari, Edge)

+---

+## 🎵 Built with Windsurf

+This project was entirely vibe-coded using [Windsurf](https://windsurf.com/editor) - an AI pair programmer that helped bring this translation extension to life through natural conversation and iterative development.